apify/actor-whitepaper/README.md

 You simply define a better input schema and user description, and internally delegate the work to other actor.

-When metamorphing into another actor, the system checks that the other actor has compatible input/output schemas, and throws an error if not.
+When metamorphing an actor into another actor, the system checks that the other actor has compatible input/output schemas, and throws an error if not.